Kukulkano/dataVaccinator/docs/vaccinator-protocol.md

 **Important implementation note:** Updating payload data is critical to the local caches of the JS class.
 If multiple systems accessing the data, the cache of the other systems is outdated after some update.
 Only the system which did the changes is up to date.

-Therefore, this has to be handled special: Please create a unique code (eg time stamp or random number) in case you forward some `update` request to the vaccinator service.
+Therefore, this has to
+be handled special: Please create a unique code (eg time stamp or random number) in case you forward some `update` request to the DataVaccinator service.
 This code has to be sent to your client application as soon as possible (maybe as part of your protocol).
 There, please call the `wipeCache()` function with this code every time.
 This will trigger the local cache to refresh in case something has changed.
-Please refer to the `wipeCache()` function description in API documentation.
+Please refer to the `wipeCache()` function description in JavaScript class documentation.

 Retrieve person
 ---------------